kyma-project/eventing-auth-manager/README.md

 ```

 ### Running on the cluster
-1. Install the Kyma and EventingAuth CRDs:
+1. Install the EventingAuth CRDs:
 ```sh
 make install
 ```